mlp6/ADPL/README.md

 * Record temperatures at 5 points.

-* Operate burner - If temperature 3 is below 68C, a gas valve should open and an ignitor should spark for 5 seconds.
+* Operate burner - If temperature 3 is below 68 C, a gas valve should open and an ignitor should spark for 5 seconds.
 Until the temperature reaches 72C, the valve should remain open, and the ignitor should spark for 5 seconds, turn off for 15 minutes, and spark again for 5 seconds.
-Once the temperature is 72C, the valve should shut and ignitor remain off.
+Once the temperature is 72 C, the valve should shut and ignitor remain off.